-- Protect your cryptocurrency wallet, exchange account, and email account with two-factor authentication or 2FA.
+- Protect your cryptocurrency wallet, exchange account, and email account with two-factor authentication (2FA).

-- Never click on links in emails or on social media believed to have come from wallet providers and exchanges as they may be phishing attacks.
+- Never click on links in emails or on social media that seem to come from wallet providers and exchanges, as they may be phishing attacks.

 Bank-level security may be an option for you in securing your crypto holdings.
 However, it’s best to have a secure wallet or participate in an exchange instead.
 Just be sure to follow the steps outlined above in protecting your holdings and work with a highly reliable firm with CPA management software and accounting management.
 Doing so will ultimately safeguard your crypto holdings from losses!